timothycdc/tchungblog/exampleSite/content/blog/haptic-feedback-for-accessibility.md

 I played around with a set of frequencies and found the one that seemed to resonate with my iPad the most.

-Here are my results (turn up the volume and play it!)
+Here are my results for the 12.9" iPad Pro:

 Normal Haptic (one-buzz)